 The University Daily Kansan

 The University Daily Kansan is a staple of the University of Kansas.
 I began writing for the publication during the summer of 2019, before my freshman year began, and wrote consistently throughout the fall semester — my first semester at KU.
-This semester, I am working as the newspaper's Student Senate Beat reporter.
+In the spring of 2020, I worked as the newspaper's Student Senate Beat reporter.
 Below are three of my most significant articles throughout my first semester at the Kansan.

 Photo by | Emma Pravecek/UDK